meshcloud/collie-hub/README.md

 ### Next Steps

-To go from this simple introduction to a productive use of the landing zone construction kit we recommend reviewing our example implementation of a cloud foundation.
+To go from this simple introduction to a productive use of your landing zones we recommend reviewing our example implementation of a cloud foundation.

+- import existing Collie Hub kit modules of your choice into your own kit `collie kit import`
 - add a second (productive) cloud foundation `collie foundation new my-foundation-prod`
 - review kit module usage `collie kit tree` to ensure/dev-prod parity
 - build an interactive documentation for your cloud foundation using `collie foundation docs`